 One of the best, and I mean THE best, flavors in the world is fresh, raw butter on bread straight from the oven.
+We teach you how to prepare the cream, which implements are easiest to use, and how to clean out all the buttermilk residue.
 Happily that artisan flavor can be yours for tonight’s dinner because butter is so easy to make!
-So, here it is, How to Make Butter….

 Step One – The Cream is Key